About UPU high-level forum on wider postal sector engagement

 As the organization works to finalize its strategy for the 2021-2024 cycle, it has a chance to find ways to enhance the role wider postal sector players could play in the future of the UPU.

-As a next step in this process, the UPU will host a high-level forum on wider postal sector engagement in Berne, Switzerland, on 28 January 2020.
+As a next step in this process, the UPU will host a high-level forum on wider postal sector engagement at its Berne, Switzerland, headquarters on 13 February 2020.

 The forum will bring together high-level representatives from governments, regulators, designated operators, international organizations, other private sector players, as well as civil society, to examine three key questions: